erinrwhite/managing-humans/README.md

 #### messing up

 Things aren't always puppies and rainbows.
-Sometimes stuff breaks, somebody makes a mistake, or something goes wrong.
+Sometimes stuff breaks, somebody makes a mistake, something goes wrong.

 At the first Fail4Lib in 2013 we discussed Etsy's process of blameless postmortems.
 The assumption there is that people make the best decisions they can based on the info they have at the time.
 It isn't some malicious intent or fundamental flaw on the employee's part.

 In social psychology there's a term, fundamental attribution error, defined thusly:

     "people's tendency to place an undue emphasis on internal characteristics to explain someone else's behavior in a given situation, rather than considering external factors"

+This goes back to the idea of tuning our assumptions about our team members and assuming that errors of judgement are due to external, not internal, factors.

 It's not about pointing a finger of blame - it's about figuring out what happened, trying to ameliorate it if need be, and doing better next time.
 Supporting other curious, mission-driven tinkerers.